digital-asset/daml/docs/source/json-api/production-setup/scaling-and-redundancy.rst

 .. note:: This section of the document only talks about scaling and redundancy setup for the *HTTP JSON API* server.
 In all recommendations suggested below we assume that the JSON API is always interacting with a single participant on the ledger.

-We advise that the *HTTP JSON API* server and query store components have dedicated computation and memory resources available to them.
-This can be achieved via containerization or by setting them up on independent physical servers.
-Please ensure that the two components are **physically co-located** to reduce network latency for communication.
-The scaling and availability aspects heavily rely on the interactions between the core components listed above.
+We recommend dedicating computation and memory resources to the *HTTP JSON API* server and query store components.
+This can be achieved via containerization or by setting these components up on independent physical servers.
+Make sure that the two components are **physically co-located** to reduce network latency for communication.
+Scaling and availability heavily rely on the interactions between the core components listed above.

-With respect to scaling we recommend one follow general practice: Try to understand the bottlenecks and see if adding additional processing power/memory helps.
+The general principles of scaling apply here: Try to understand the bottlenecks and see if adding additional processing power/memory helps.

 The *HTTP JSON API* can be scaled independently of its query store.